VineetBESTMAN/vessel-proximity/README.md

-# vessel-proximity

-# Vessel Proximity Detection using Google Colab
+# Vessel Proximity Detection using Python in Google Colab

 ## Overview
 This project detects proximity events between vessels in a marine region using the Haversine formula to calculate distances based on latitude and longitude data.